-In the summer of 2011 Harry, the creator of CPU Wars, was having a coffee break during a long meeting.
+In the summer of 2011, Harry [the creator of CPU WARS] was having a coffee break during a long meeting.
 While looking for something fun to do and take his mind off work, he realised that there was no quick game that was geeky and fun.
-That's when he came up with the vision for CPU Wars.
-A trump card game that pits CPUs against one another.
+That's when he came up with the vision for CPU WARS.
+A trump card game that pits CPUs against each other.

-CPU Wars is a trump card game built by geeks for geeks.
-For Volume 1.0 we chose 30 CPUs that we believe had the greatest impact on the desktop history.
+CPU WARS is a trump card game built by geeks for geeks.
+For Volume 1.0 we chose 30 CPUs that we believe had the greatest impact on the desktop computer history.
 The game is ideally played by 2 or 3 people.
-The deck is split between the players and then each player takes a turn and picks a category that they think has the best value.
+The deck is split between the players, each player takes a turn and picks a category that they think has the best value.
 We have chosen the most important specs that could be numerically represented, such as maximum speed achieved and maximum number of transistors.
 It's lots of fun, it has a bit of strategy and can be played during a break or over a coffee.